Class 10 English Chapter 3 The Midnight Visitor

 The Role of the Balcony:

-• It plays a crucial role in fooling Max and highlights Ausable’s cleverness.
+• It plays a imp role in fooling Max and highlights Ausable’s cleverness.

 Theme of Deception:

-• The story revolves around deception.
-Ausable uses lies and psychological manipulation to outwit Max.
+• The story is all about deception.
+Ausable uses lies and mind games to outsmart Max.

 • Max, who believes he is in control, falls for Ausable’s trick and pays the ultimate price.